suyash101101/Agora/README.md

 - Restrict XCM execute/send filters; require paid execution with proper fee trading
 - Tighten `LocationToAccountId` conversions and origins
 - Replace simulated OCW HTTP with a secure, signed, and verifiable approach

-## Troubleshooting

-- XCM not delivered: ensure HRMP channels 1000 ↔ 2000 are open (relay `hrmpChannels`), and sovereign accounts funded.
-- Insufficient balance/errors: adjust `UNIT`/bounty values or fund accounts via balances pallet.
-- OCW not revealing: ensure commit deadline passed and reveal is within the reveal window.
-- Pallet index/call index in XCM encode must match the runtime (here, `Agora` at index 51 for this template)